Why Are Mobile Homes needed?

 It gets worse.
 The trade associations were invited by MBIE to sit on the committees that write the regulations.
 Naturally, they represent the pecuniary interest of their members.
 Arguing that NZ conditions are unique, in a nation the size and population of the US state of Colorado, any overseas or startup innovation must face a huge proof-of-compliance cost before the first product is sold.
 This created Fortress New Zealand where competition is suppressed.

-These problems are too large for Shelter NZ to change.
-Our industry emerged because mobile homes are not structures under the RMA and not buildings under the Building Act.
-Thus, our costs are the same as homes used to be: actual materials, actual labour, cost of a factory and a reasonable margin.
+These problems are too large for the industry to change.
+The industry emerged because mobile homes are not structures under the RMA and not buildings under the Building Act.
+Thus, its costs are the same as homes used to be: actual materials, actual labour, cost of a factory and a reasonable margin.

-Our concern is to ensure our mobile homes do not become entangled in the regulatory monopoly that adds cost with no true benefit.
-Our products are well designed and made in factories at a rate of ten a month.
+It is essential is to ensure mobile homes do not become entangled in the regulatory monopoly that adds cost with no true benefit.
+The products are well designed and made in factories at a rate of ten a month.
 If its not broken, don’t try to fix it applies to our industry.
 It works.